Karnataka MBBS Admission 2026: KEA Registration, Govt Cutoff, Fees & Seats

 If your score is 540-589:

 Non-domicile sweet spot for Karnataka P-Quota.
 Most top private medical colleges accessible.
-Total 4.5-year tuition ~₹54.5L.
-Best value private MBBS in India.
+Total 4.5-year tuition ~₹54.0L.
+Among the lowest-cost private MBBS routes in India on published fees.

 If your score is 450-539: